Kyoutoza/bevy_ecs_enum_filter/README.md

 Cloned [forked](https://github.com/mikkelens/bevy_enum_filter) from [bevy_enum_filter](https://github.com/MrGVSV/bevy_enum_filter) by [MrGVSV](https://github.com/MrGVSV) and edited.

 Since bevy_ecs_enum_filter version 0.16.2,
 Enum marker check by systems were abolished.
 Instead, ComponentHooks is used for it.

 The license complies with the original crate.

-# with only bevy_ecs crate
+# using with only bevy_ecs crate
 ```toml
 [dependencies]
 bevy_ecs_enum_filter = {git = "https://github.com/Kyoutoza/bevy_ecs_enum_filter"}